 An internship encourages you to apply what you have learned in the classroom in a professional setting related to your major; it should be among the most important experiences of your college career.
 Please read carefully the attached information sheet.
 If you would like to explore internship options, you should go to your major department's office.
 If you are a psychology major, you should see the coordinator of internships in psychology.
-Information on possible internship placements and student interns' evaluations of their internship experiences are available in the Psychology Information Center, Sturges 35.
-The application form (see above) is required to be submitted prior to the semester in which you wish to do an internship.
-Additional information on internship opportunities is available from the Student Employment Service in Blake A 104 or from the College Internship Coordinator in Erwin 106.
+An application form (see above) needs to be submitted the semester prior to the semester in which you wish to do an internship.
+Information on possible internship placements and student interns' evaluations of their internship experiences are available in the Psychology Commons room, Bailey 126.
+Additional information on internship opportunities is available from the Career Development Office and the college’s Associate Director for Internships in Erwin 116.

 The Internship Program provides upper-division students at SUNY Geneseo with an opportunity to gain meaningful field experience with public and private companies and agencies.
 Qualified students supplement classroom learning with first-hand experience in professional settings which are appropriate for their academic background and career objectives.
 We expect that the students will gain from the experience, and that the intern will be of assistance to the sponsoring agency.

 The required, academic component of the course includes a weekly, one-hour seminar involving presentations and discussions of relevant ethical and organizational issues.
 A scholarly, critical review of the theoretical and empirical literature and application to the internship experience is required.

 Please note: The required seminar for community interns takes place on Wednesdays from 5:00 to 6:00.
 Community interns cannot sign up for any other classes that may conflict with this timeslot.